Data Requirements¶

 In order for data to be used to run predictive modelling sessions in the platform (ie GLMs, GBMs, NNs etc), it must be fully feature engineered.
 Note that the registered datasets must always include the original columns with the original name, as well as the feature engineered columns.

-The requirements for the processed columns that will be used as input for modelling pipelines are as follows
+The requirements for the processed columns that will be used as input for modelling pipelines are as follows:

 All processed columns must be numerical, with the exception of ID columns used for PRL.